EetuEkman/solita-dev-academy-2023/README.md

 # Issues

-SQL Server BULK INSERT with Codepage = 65001 is unsupported on Linux systems and are inserted with Codepage = "RAW" option instead.
+SQL Server BULK INSERT with Codepage = 65001 is unsupported on Linux systems and rows from the .CSV are inserted with Codepage = "RAW" option instead.

 The bcp bulk copy program tool provided with the SQL Server doesn't understand field quotes, e.g.